Parametric inference for the discretely observed multivariate Hawkes process using particle Markov Chain Monte Carlo: Introduction

+The MHP model is often specified parametrically, with the goal of inference being to produce a point estimate with error quantification of the unknown parameter vector.
 The Maximum Likelihood Estimator (MLE) can be calculated for both the Hawkes process \citep{ogataAsymptoticBehaviourMaximum1978} and the MHP \citep{bowsherModellingSecurityMarket2007}.
-Expectation Maximisation (EM) algorithms are also commonly used to estimate the MHP as they can mitigate the instability that may arise when numerically maximising the log-likelihood surface, which is often flat or multimodal \citep{veenEstimationSpaceTime2008}.
+Expectation Maximisation (EM) algorithms are also commonly used to estimate the parameters of the MHP as they can mitigate the instability that may arise when numerically maximising the log-likelihood surface, which is often flat or multimodal \citep{veenEstimationSpaceTime2008}.
 However, both the MLE and the EM methods require knowledge of the precise event times over the span of observation.
 There are a variety of reasons that event time data may be aggregated for relevant applications of the MHP, such as the imprecise reporting of terror attacks \citep{tenchSpatiotemporalPatternsIED2016}, the inability of an affected individual to identify the time they became infected by a disease \citep{chenNovelPointProcess2022}, or where finite measurement precision makes it appear that financial transactions have occurred simultaneously \citep{bowsherModellingSecurityMarket2007}.
-When a point process is only observed discretely, the likelihood function is analytically intractable, which poses a challenge for conducting inference on the MHP.
+With only discrete observation, the likelihood function of the MHP is analytically intractable, which poses a challenge for conducting inference.